 With 35 years’ effort, ITP has become a top institute engaged in research on theoretical physics in China.

-ITP now has 59 staff with 32 research fellows, including 7 Members of Chinese Academy of Sciences (CAS)(4 of them are also Members of The World Academy of Sciences), 22 members of CAS One Hundred Talents Program, and 13 winners of National Science Fund for Distinguished Young Scholars.
+ITP now has 59 staff with 32 research fellows, including 7 Members of Chinese Academy of Sciences (CAS)(4 of them are also Members of The World Academy of Sciences), and 13 winners of National Science Fund for Distinguished Young Scholars.
 Besides, there are about 15 postdoctoral fellows and 120 graduate students.

 ITP consists of two Divisions.
 Division I conducts research in the areas of elementary particle physics, quantum field theory, gravitation and string theory, astrophysics and cosmology, unification theory, mathematic physics and simulation physics.
 Division II studies non-equilibrium statistic physics, condensed matter physics, nonlinear theory, computational physics, theoretical biological physics, atom-molecule and quantum interference theory, nuclear physics.